The world is changing rapidly, my friends.

 What this means is that organizations can complete what would normally be a 14-hour program in about half the time.

 This can free up staff, funds, and resources for other purposes.

-If you’d like to learn more about Flex, give us a call.
+If you’d like to learn more about using blended learning, give us a call.
 We’d love to share more information about it with you and show you how it can benefit your organization.

-Flex, we are able to deliver the same quality of training in one day instead of two, and we always have the option to offer the 2-day comprehensive course depending on the class needs.” —
+program, we are able to deliver the same quality of training in one day instead of two, and we always have the option to offer the two-day comprehensive course depending on the class needs.” —

 Victoria Kester, Learning and Development Coordinator, Entrust